The Seequa Computer Corporation: A Forgotten Founder of Modern Computing

 Vintage Computer Festival Midwest - September 12-13 @ Schaumburg Convention Center, 1551 N Thoreau Dr, Schaumburg, IL 60173

-- McJonesTech will be exhibiting both an early model and late model Chameleon, a Chameleon Plus, advertising, manuals, a Tabor TC500 with 3.25" floppy disk, and the Cobra prototype motherboard.
+- McJonesTech will be exhibiting a full setup of a Chameleon, a Chameleon Plus, advertising, manuals, a Tabor TC500 with 3.25" floppy disk, and the Cobra prototype.
 McJonesTech will also be collaborating with GloriousCow once again on presenting the Chameleon reverse engineering project.